ashiruhammed/farm-starter-test/README.md

 - **React Native Community**: For the excellent ecosystem
 - **NativeWind Team**: For the utility-first styling solution
 - **Lucide Team**: For the beautiful icon library

----

-**Made with ❤️ for fresh farm products everywhere**

-For support or questions, please open an issue on GitHub or contact us at support@farmstarter.com